harleo/iOSPriSec/README.md

 ## Preface

 This guide will focus on the security and privacy aspects of the iOS platform.
-While Apple takes great interest in those aspects for both, their devices and its customers, it is important to go through additional steps because Apple gives you a great amount of settings.
+While Apple takes great interest in those aspects for both, their devices and its customers, it is important to go through additional steps because Apple gives you a great amount of options.

 For more information on how Apple handles security and privacy, visit:
 [https://www.apple.com/business/docs/iOS_Security_Guide.pdf](https://www.apple.com/business/docs/iOS_Security_Guide.pdf)